-The referral is assessed as either Low, Medium or High risk of CSE using the same risk indicator tool as the Leeds Children’s Safeguarding Board (LSCB).
+A referral in Leeds or Bradford is assessed as either Low, Medium or High risk of CSE using the same risk assessment tool used across West Yorkshire (see Leeds Children’s Safeguarding Board (LSCB).)
 Once assessed, we get in touch to let you know the outcome and whether your referral can get support immediately or needs to go on a waiting list or whether other forms of support might be available.

 As our service is voluntary – it is up to the young person to decide whether they want to access our services.